tmrtrkr/CaseSpy-2.0/README.md

 3rd party apps.

 Installation:
-1) Clone the repo
+1) let's start
-2) Clone the mobile App client Repo
+2) Clone the repo
-3) Install the android app to your phone
+3) Upload the AndroidClient file to your phone and install the apk
 4) Install the dependencies: openai,flask,flask_cors,pathlib,PIL,customtkinter,tkinter,pytesseract,numpy
 5) Be sure the firewall is off
 6) Add tcp/Ip inbound rule for any ip for port 5000